Simulated phishing: Methods

 Because organisations generally have a set of multi-layered defences in place to prevent actual malicious phishing, simulations often require some whitelisting to be put in place at email gateways, anti-virus software and web proxies to allow email to reach user desktops and devices and to be acted upon.

-Frequency

-Most advice is that testing should be done several times per year, to give staff practice in responding correctly, and to provide management feedback on the progress in staff identifying and reporting potentially dangerous email.
+In some cases, organizations may simulate phishing attacks across multiple channels, including email, SMS, and social media, to test employees' ability to recognize threats on various platforms.
+By implementing phishing simulations across multiple channels, organizations can create a more comprehensive cybersecurity awareness program that addresses diverse threat vectors.